George Derby: Career

 In 1855, Derby bought the Herald, which went out of business in 1860.
 During this time he was promoted to first lieutenant.

+Personal life

+Derby married Mary A. Coons on January 14, 1854, in San Francisco.
+His wife's family was wary of Derby because his erratic, flippant manner infuriated his superiors.
+Coons tricked Derby into marrying her by placing a notice in the San Francisco paper stating that she would depart with her mother back home to St. Louis, Missouri, although she had no intention to do so.
+Derby read the notice and immediately took a steamer from San Diego to marry her.

+They had two daughters, Daisy Peyton, born 1854 in San Francisco, who married William Murray Black, and Mary Townsend, born 1858 in Mobile, who did not marry; and one son, George McClellan, born 1856, aboard an American ship in Pacific, who married Bessie Kidder.
+Derby family lore states that George H. and the ship captain exchanged pocketwatches in celebration of the birth of George M. aboard the ship.

+Late life and death

 In 1857 Derby had amaurosis (today, some historians think he had a brain tumor), which prevented him from reading or writing.
 He requested leave from the Topographical Engineers in 1859 and moved to New York, where he died shortly after the start of the American Civil War.

 Derby was initially buried in his wife's family plot at Bellefontaine Cemetery in St. Louis, but was reinterred at the West Point Cemetery on January 31, 1889.

+Legacy

 In honor of George Derby and his contribution to the lighter, more irreverent side of California history, the local chapter of the organization E Clampus Vitus is named in his honor, using his pseudonym John P. Squibob.

+Derby-Pendleton House was constructed in 1851 by Lieutenant George Horatio Derby.